irrdnet/irrd/docs/admins/deployment.rst

   and even higher for some GraphQL queries.
 However, CPython remains fully supported, and CPython may be the better option for you if it is easier to install on your deployment platform.
 * A recent version of PostgreSQL.
-Version 10 has been most extensively tested, but 9.6, 11.16, 13.7, 15.0 are all tested before release.
+Versions 9.6, 11.16, 13.7, 15.0 are all
+  tested before release.
+11 or higher is strongly recommended, due to faster database migrations during upgrades.
 * At least 32GB RAM
 * At least 4 CPU cores
 * At least 150GB of disk space (SSD recommended)